FasterMelee/FasterMelee-installer/README.md

 In general, you need g++ (version >= 4.9), git, build-essential, cmake, make, libgl-mesa-dev (or equivalent), libopenal, and libsoundtouch!

+DEBIAN JESSIE users note: `libavformat-dev` must be installed from jessie-backports to avoid errors.

 ## To use:

 ```bash